ryansgot/forsuredbandroid/README.md

 # forsuredb
 forsuredb is a project designed to take a lot of the work out of database programming.
-It was inspired mainly by the retrofit project (https://github.com/square/retrofit) and Ruby on Rails, and it is meant to be a typesafe, quick means of defining and working with data. forsuredb is not intended to replace existing frameworks, but to work within them (see the Android Development subheading below).
+Inspired mainly by the retrofit project (https://github.com/square/retrofit) and ActiveRecord (https://github.com/rails/rails/tree/master/activerecord), forsuredb is intended to be a typesafe, quick means of defining and working with data.
+It is not intended to replace existing frameworks, but to work within them (see the Android Development subheading below).

 ## Possible Use Cases
 1. Android Development